NethermindEth/Forta-Agents/Flexa-Agents/large-withdrawal/README.md

 ## Alerts

 - FLEXA-2
-    * Fired when it detects `TransferByPartition` events emitted from the `AMP` contract with an amount of large value transferred from a `Flexa Collater Manager` partition.
+    * Fired when it detects `TransferByPartition` events emitted from the `AMP` contract with a large amount transferred from a `Flexa Collater Manager` partition.
     * Severity is always set to "Info".
     * Type is always set to "Info".
     * Metadata contains: